-STEM Designers (Grade 8) is a fundamental middle school course that trains students to define problems and methodically answer the question, "What is the solution?"
-Upon completion of this course, proficient students understand that engineering design is a process of developing solutions to problems and challenges in order to meet the needs of society.
-Students continue to apply the practices for science and engineering learned in STEM Explorers and STEM Innovators; however, STEM Designers places more emphasis on practices such as using mathematics and computational thinking; designing solutions; engaging in argument from evidence; and obtaining, evaluating, and communicating information.
-In addition to gaining a deep understanding of the relationship between engineering and design, students who complete this course will learn how both innovation and engineering design result in new technologies that benefit humans.
-In Grades 9-12 most students are enrolled in STEM Education courses as their focus electives for graduation.
-The following are the classes for Grades 0.12 Glades 9-12 STEM I: Foundations is a foundational source in the STEM eluptor for students interested in learning more about careers in science, technology, engineering and mathematics.
+\\STEM I: Foundations\\ is a foundational course in the STEM cluster for students interested in learning more about careers in science, technology, engineering and mathematics.
 This course covers basic skills required for STEM fields of study.
 Upon completion of this course, proficient students are able to identify and explain the steps in both the engineering design and the scientific inquiry processes.
 They conduct research to develop meaningful questions, define simple problem scenarios and scientific investigations, develop fundamental design solutions, conduct basic mathematical modeling and data analysis, and effectively communicate solutions and scientific explanations to others.

-STEM II: Applications is a project-based learning experience for students who wish to further explore the dynamic range of STEM fields introduced in STEM I: Foundation, Building on the content and critical thinking frameworks of STEM this course asks students to apply the scientific inguiry and engineering design processes to a anyon y and engineering design processes to a the help of student input Instructors design a ne neip of student input.
-Instructors design a project in one of two broad pathways (if aditional sciences or engineering) that reflects the interest of the class as a whole; the students then apply the steps of the scientific inquiry or the engineering design process throughout the course to ask questions, test hypotheses, model solutions, and communicate results.
+\\STEM II: Applications\\ is a project-based learning experience for students who wish to further explore the dynamic range of STEM fields introduced in STEM I: Foundation.
+Building on the content and critical thinking frameworks of STEM I, this course asks students to apply the scientific inquiry and engineering design processes to a course-long project selected by the instructor with the help of student input.
+Instructors design a project in one of two broad pathways (traditional sciences or engineering) that reflects the interest of the class as a whole; the students then apply the steps of the scientific inquiry or the engineering design process throughout the course to ask questions, test hypotheses, model solutions, and communicate results.
 In some cases, instructors may be able to design hybrid projects that employ elements of both scientific inquiry and the engineering design process.
 Upon completion of this course, proficient students will have a thorough understanding of how scientists and engineers research problems and methodically apply STEM knowledge and skills; and they will be able to present and defend a scientific explanation and/or an engineering design solution to comprehensive STEM-related scenarios.